 The CAB Server SHALL receive the ‘CAB Contact Added’ data from the remote domain using SIP MESSAGE request.

-The CAB Server SHALL process the received SIP MESSAGE request according to the procedures of the SIP/IP Core referenced by [OMA XDM Core], as follows:
+The CAB Server SHALL process the received SIP MESSAGE request according to the procedures of the SIP/IP Core referenced by [XDM Core], as follows:

 Check if the CAB feature tag “3gpp-service.ims.icsi.oma.cab_1.0” is the present in the Accept-Contact header field.
 If the CAB feature tag is not present or the value is not recognized, the CAB Server SHALL reject the request with SIP 403 "Forbidden" response.